DesiredDreams/Read-Page-Before-int/README.md

 -Pls in the kindest way possible stop copying my page or wth this is im tired of it. //pspsps dont even say a word shut up its not aimed just mentioned it.

+-im not as mean as i look here i swear💔

 # DNI List yay